islandora-interest-groups/Islandora-DevOps-Interest-Group/Deployment Guides/Provisioning-Islandora-on-Ubuntu.md

     MONIT_CONFIG_FILE="/etc/monit/monitrc"
 ```

-Source environment _(Please note: this must be redone if you close your shell mid-install)_
+Source environment _(Please note: this must be redone if you close your shell mid-install)_:
 ```
 chmod +x ~/islandora-install.properties